E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/libgridxc/readme.rst

 ..  contents:: :local:

-This module allows the calculation of electronic interactions on simulation grids, both on serial and parallel computers.
+This module allows the calculation of electronic exchange and correlation energies and potentials on simulation grids, both on serial and parallel computers.

 Purpose of Module